Disruptive Classroom Behavior

 - The Assistant Dean for Undergraduate Education (Office of Student Academic Affairs) can take disciplinary action, up to and including removal from the classroom, if students engage in destructive behavior.

-- If at any point you, as an instructor, feel threatened, or there is a safety concern in your classroom, the Department of Public Safety and Security (DPSS) should be called.
+- If at any point you, as an instructor, feel threatened, or there is a safety concern in your classroom, the UMPD should be called (3-1131).
+(Emergency: 911).

 Note that many campus offices often work together to find appropriate outcomes when classroom instructors are confronted with difficult cases.
 While protecting the instructional process, every effort is made to ensure that students are treated fairly and with compassion.